Plan Your Experience

-With almost 60 different performances to choose from it can be difficult to decide which concert to attend!
+With about 60 different performances each season to choose from it can be difficult to decide which concert to attend!
 We strive to make every performance an unforgettable experience, but if you’re unsure where to even start, we can give you a few pointers on the kind of music we perform.

 Do you want to share your love of orchestral music with your young children or grandchildren?
-Our Esso Symphony For Kids series is designed for families with children aged 5 – 12.
+Our Landmark Homes Symphony For Kids series is designed for families with children aged 5 – 12.
 Your kids will be entertained and educated in these interactive orchestral matinees.

 The Francis Winspear Centre for Music is on the corner of 102nd Avenue and 99th Street, in the heart of The Arts District in downtown Edmonton.
 It is readily accessible by car, Edmonton Transit (bus and LRT), and the Pedway system.